apache/flink/docs/deployment/advanced/logging.md

 - `log4j-console.properties`: used for Job-/TaskManagers if they are run in the foreground (e.g., Kubernetes)
 - `log4j.properties`: used for Job-/TaskManagers by default

+Log4j periodically scans this file for changes and adjusts the logging behavior if necessary.
+By default this check happens every 30 seconds and is controlled by the `monitorInterval` setting in the Log4j properties files.

 ### Compatibility with Log4j 1

 Flink ships with the [Log4j API bridge](https://logging.apache.org/log4j/log4j-2.2/log4j-1.2-api/index.html), allowing existing applications that work against Log4j1 classes to continue working.